Krishna-721/Task-Manager/README.md

 | /auth/register | POST   | Register a new user         |
 | /auth/login    | POST   | Login and receive JWT token |

+### After receving the token paste it in the authorize button to get authenticated and get access to the rest of the endpoins
 ### Profile Endpoints (Protected)

 | Endpoint        | Method | Description                |